Muhammad-Ali-Murad10/lhc-anomaly-detection/README.md

    - Study latency and resource usage under realistic trigger constraints
    - Explore model compression and FPGA mapping (e.g. via **hls4ml**)
    - Co-design algorithms with hardware and bandwidth limits in mind, as emphasized in the original paper.

+## 6. References

+E. Govorkova, E. Puljak, T. Aarrestad, M. Pierini,
+K. A. Woźniak, and J. Ngadiuba,
+“LHC physics dataset for unsupervised New Physics detection at 40 MHz”, Scientific Data 9, 2022. arXiv:2107.02157

+## 7. Acknowledgements

+This project is directly inspired by the work of Govorkova et al. and the associated ADC2021 community challenge.
+I spent a significant amount of time carefully reading the paper, understanding the dataset structure, and reproducing a full end-to-end baseline in a constrained Colab environment.

+Thanks to the teams at CERN, Fermilab, Caltech, and the wider HEP–ML community for making such realistic open datasets and challenges available.